a-bakos/gazebo-cms/README.md

 This is a side-project for myself to practice and grow my Rust (and related) skills.
 The main idea behind this project is to explore and re-create some parts of WordPress using Rust in order to pick up new things, solidify what I've learnt already, understand and commit to muscle memory.

 **The main tech stack so far:** Rust, obviosuly.
-Warp for the web server; PostgreSQL for the database; Yew (w/ router) for the front-end; Sass for styling (w/ a CSS framework TBD); Trunk to build the front-end assets & WebAssembly
+Warp for the web server; PostgreSQL for the database; Yew (w/ router) for the front-end; Tailwind CSS; Trunk; WebAssembly

 **Project state:** Active development (not ready for public use)

 Why WordPress?
 Because I love WordPress and I know it like the back of my hand.
 It's that simple.
 I also work in the publishing industry, building tools and platforms for editors and marketers, so _content management_ has a deeper meaning for me.
-However, I don't consider WP to "just" be a blogging platform (I don't think that's appropriate anymore), but a framework. _Gazebo_ enables me to combine my technical expertise with my industry experience.
+I don't consider WP to "just" be a blogging platform (I don't think that's appropriate anymore), but a framework instead. _Gazebo_ enables me to combine my technical expertise with my industry experience.

 > **Why _Gazebo_?**
 >